-The diagnosis of condyloma acuminatum is usually made after a small sample of tissue is removed in a procedure called a biopsy.
-Condyloma acuminatum can grow back after surgery and there can be more than one, so multiple surgical procedures may be required.
+This diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+The tumour can grow back after surgery and there can be more than one, so multiple surgical procedures may be required.